How your thyroid could impact your fertility

 When it comes to fertility, there are a lot of factors to consider, and one of the biggest isn’t exactly the most obvious.
 In fact, the key to some fertility problems may actually be in your throat.

-The thyroid, a butterfly shaped organ at the front of the throat, plays a key role in menstruation, conceiving, and ovulation.
 Whether trying to conceive, already pregnant, or just becoming more aware of your own fertility, paying attention to thyroid health can be a critical component in tracking and improving fertility.

-“Thyroid hormones are essential in the first 12 weeks of embryo development,” says Dr. Vedrana Högqvist Tabor, PHD, CEO of Boost Thyroid.
 “The embryo can’t produce any thyroid hormones on its own just yet, but even in the later stages of pregnancy the mother’s thyroid hormones will impact the growth of the fetus.”

 The thyroid is part of the endocrine system, which helps to both produce and distribute hormones throughout the body.
-Those hormones, called T3 and T4, control the speed at which the body’s cells work.
+Those hormones called T3 and T4, control the speed at which the body’s cells work.

 This process is known as metabolic function, and if it isn’t working properly it can affect the body in a lot of different ways.
 When the thyroid doesn’t work properly it can cause problems with breathing, heart rate, muscle strength, body temperature, and the menstrual cycle.